Fabianofski/Golfyes-WOWIEJAM2022/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This game will be made for the [WOWIE JAM 4.0](https://itch.io/jam/wowie-jam-4) hosted by Jason Tyroller.
+This game was made for the [WOWIE JAM 4.0](https://itch.io/jam/wowie-jam-4) hosted by Jason Tyroller.
+"Golf, yes?" is a golfing game, where you play together with an AI companion.
+Your AI friend tries to help you get the highest score possible by blocking paths, moving the goal, spawning coins and much more!

 ### Built With